An Easier Affair

-"An Easier Affair" is the first single from British singer-songwriter George Michael's second greatest hits album, Twenty Five (2006).
+"An Easier Affair" is a song by English singer-songwriter George Michael, released as the first single from his second greatest hits album, Twenty Five.
 The song was released on 3 July 2006 and peaked at number one in Italy and Hungary, selling 10,000 units in Italy.
 In the United Kingdom, it reached number 13.
 The music video was directed by Jake Nava.